 9. How do you create a Spring Boot project using Spring Initializer?

-Step-by-step instructions for making a spring boot project.
+Here are the step-by-step instructions for making a Spring Boot project.

-Step 1: Go to https://start.spring.io and launch Spring Initializr.
+Step 1: Go to https://start.spring.io and launch Spring Initializer

 Step 2: Specify Project Details—Once all the details are entered, select the Generate Project button to generate and download a Spring Boot project.
-Then, unzip the downloaded zip file and transfer it into your preferred IDE.
+Then, unzip the downloaded zip file and transfer it to your preferred IDE

-10. How do you create a Spring Boot project using boot CLI?
+10. How do you create a Spring Boot project using the boot CLI?

 Setting up the CLI: The Spring Boot CLI (Command-Line Interface) can be directly installed using SDKMAN!

-Using the Embedded Shell: For the BASH and zsh shells, Spring Boot provides command-line completion routines.
+• Using the Embedded Shell: Spring Boot provides command-line completion routines for the BASH and zsh shells.

 11. How do you create a simple Spring Boot application?